 BANG!
 KAPOW!
-The visiting author punched her way through the dreaded Sizzling Start.
+The visiting author punched her way through the dreaded Sizzling Start, as required by the curriculum!
 ‘Who will rid me of this bothersome writing term,’ she screamed, valiantly, desperately.

 Sorry, no offence meant to all those teachers (valiantly) trying to teach kids short story writing to fulfill the dreaded NAPLAN testing requirements.
 Teachers have SO much to deal with, it’s difficult to focus on one aspect … like learning how to write short stories.
-Nor am I bagging private writing programs schools may purchase to ensure their kids have good NAPLAN scores in narrative writing.
-It’s great to let teachers experience the joys of writing in a PD session, but so much harder to train kids into thinking like storytellers.
+It’s so much harder to train kids into thinking like storytellers.
 There is no quick fix!

-I was a primary teacher before I began writing fulltime.
-Teaching is a hard-yakka job!
+I was a primary teacher before I began writing full-time.
+Teaching is hard-yakka!
 It does not finish at 3pm, nor on Friday arvo.
 I admire these valiant teachers so much.
 And now they and their charges face NAPLAN testing.
 (Thank the Muse I left teaching and began writing full-time before all this NAPLAN craziness hit the fan!)

 To be able to write in narrative form require children to have the pre-requisites … like being able to speak in narrative form (i.e. telling stories); to grow up in a secure environment where books are valued and parents read to their young.
 For many families this does not happen.
 How then can teachers hope to help their classes fulfill the NAPLAN Narrative Writing test?